All of us work in a business environment that is constantly changing, is intense and is unrelenting. This can lead to high levels of anxiety at times.

 Emotions are not about being soft and fluffy, they are vital in help you to make hard, direct management decisions.
 Emotional resilience can mean managing the emotions that you yourself experience or managing the emotions of those around you.
 Good emotional resilience enables you to increase productivity, improve morale, reduce absenteeism, retain your best people and improve team relations.

 PLEASE NOTE - This course is NOT for you if you are not prepared to work through the practical activities that make up a fundamental part of the course.
-Emotional resilience cannot be developed by learning some techniques through watching a few video lectures.
+Emotional resilience and stress management cannot be developed by learning some techniques through watching a few video lectures.
 The course requires you to do some reflective thinking, to get some feedback and to discuss your development with others.
 I'm afraid that you won't get the best from the course unless you are prepared to do this.

 The course is being continually refined and updated to ensure it remains current and relevant.

 The course is featured in the Udemy for Business catalogue.
 A few people are instructed to take the course under duress by their organisation.
 The course has recently been given 2 star ratings from a number of learners without comments for some reason - not the behaviour expected of people with emotional resilience!
 I am not sure why this is.
 I have thanked each person and asked for some feedback but have had no response and so I am unable to address any issues within the course.